Do you know your BMI? Increasingly, people know theirs, just as they know their cholesterol level.

-If you don’t know your BMI, you can use a BMI calculator available online, including this one at Harvard Health Publications.
+If you don't know your BMI, you can use a BMI calculator available online, including this one at Harvard Health Publishing.
 All you need is your height and weight.
 Or, you can calculate it yourself, using this formula:

-BMI = (Weight in Pounds x 703) / (Height in inches x Height in inches).
+BMI = (weight in pounds x 703) / (height in inches x height in inches).

 So, now that you know your BMI, is it worth knowing?
 What are you going to do with it?

 To understand what your BMI means, it's useful to take a step back and understand what it's measuring and why it's measured.